hank-ai/darknet/README.md

 * The next popular Darknet repo maintained by Alexey Bochkovskiy between 2017-2021 also did not have a version number.
 We consider this version 1.x.
 * The Darknet repo sponsored by Hank.ai and maintained by Stéphane Charette starting in 2023 was the first one with a `version` command.
 From 2023 until late 2024, it returned version 2.x "OAK".
 	* The goal was to try and break as little of the existing functionality while getting familiar with the codebase.
-	* Re-wrote the build steps so we have 1 unified way to build using CMake on both Windows and Linux.
+	* Re-wrote the build steps so we have 1 unified way to build using CMake on Windows, Linux, and Mac.
 	* Converted the codebase to use the C++ compiler.
 	* Enhanced chart.png while training.
 	* Bug fixes and performance-related optimizations, mostly related to cutting down the time it takes to train a network.